Bogoliubov excitations driven by thermal lattice phonons in a quantum fluid of light: Discussion

 One last striking property that we examine in this section, is the overall reduction of the coupling strength between polaritons and the thermal bath of lattice phonons that results from the Bogoliubov transformation.
 This reduction can be seen already at the Hamiltonian level in which rewriting the exciton-phonon interaction term [Eq.~\eqref{eq_Vxp_bogo}] in the Bogoliubov basis results in a correction of the interaction energy amplitude $g_{xp}(\omega)$ by a factor $(u_{x,{\bf q}}-v_{x,-{\bf q}})$.
 Assuming a LP-only condensate, which as discussed both in Section \ref{section_bogoliubov_amplitudes} and in Appendix \ref{appendix_u_and_v} is an excellent approximation in our experiment, this correction factor takes the simpler expression $X_{\bf q}(u_{\bf q}-v_{-\bf q})$ with $(u,v)$ the Bogoliubov amplitudes in the LP basis, and $X_{\bf q}$ is the usual (non-interacting) LP excitonic Hopfield coefficient.
 As a result, the phonon-condensate coupling rate which is proportional to $g_{xp}(\omega)^2$ ends up corrected by the factor $F_B=|u_{\bf q}-v_{-\bf q}|^2 \le 1$ by the Bogoliubov transformation of the elementary excitations.

 Physically, $|u_{x,{\bf q}} - v_{x,-{\bf q}}|^2$ actually quantifies the fraction of excitonic density fluctuations in a Bogoliubov excitation, through which polaritons indeed couple to lattice deformations.
 Remarkably, for small momenta $|u_{x,{\bf q}} - v_{x,-{\bf q}}|^2 \ll 1$ and therefore the corresponding Bogoliubov excitations become effectively decoupled from the bath of thermal lattice phonons.
 This phenomenon is somewhat reminiscent of a superfluid behavior, in which, as a consequence of inter-particle interactions, the system effectively decouples from slowly-moving defects.
-In the context of reaching the quantum fluctuation regime, this decoupling favours its emergence in low momenta states, and thus increases the crossover temperature into the quantum regime as already pointed our in the previous section [cf. Eqs.~(\ref{Tcross_N},\ref{Tcross_G})].
+In the context of reaching the \mr{regime dominated by photon vacuum fluctuations}, this decoupling favours its emergence in low momenta states, and thus increases the crossover temperature into the quantum regime as already pointed our in the previous section [cf. Eqs.~(\ref{Tcross_N},\ref{Tcross_G})].

 Interestingly, we can derive a measurement of $F_{B}(\theta)$ from our experimental determination of $|v(\theta)/u(\theta)|^2$ presented in Section \ref{section_bogoliubov_amplitudes} as as $F_B^2=(1-|v/u|)/(1+|v/u|)$.
 The result is plotted in Fig.\ref{f4b}.c alongside the theoretical $F_B=|u_{x,{\bf q}}-v_{x,-{\bf q}}|^2 / X^2$.
 A Bogoliubov correction factor of $F_B\simeq 80\%$ is found at large angle and decreases to about $70\%$ at lower angles (for the data points which are the closest to the spectral filter), a trend which is in fair agreement with the theory, with deviations mostly coming from the weaker measured emission intensity of the ghost branch at low angles as compared to the theory.